-(1) Group interests or public interests are involved;
+(1) Where group interests or the public interest are involved;

-(2) it has widespread public attention or otherwise has a larger social impact;
+(2) where it has widespread public attention or otherwise has a larger social impact;

-(3) Where the case is complex or has other circumstances requiring people's assessors to participate in trials.
+(3) Where the case is complex or has other circumstances requiring people's assessors to participate in the trial.

 Where the law provides for trial by a single judge or by a collegial panel composed of judges, people's courts' trials of cases provided for in the preceding paragraph are to follow those provisions.